AIAUSA/goaia-sportsperformance/_events/athletic-trainer-part-time.md

 ---
 title: 'Athletic Trainer: Part-Time'
 date: 2018-09-04 14:48:14 +0000
-description: ' <h2 id="are-you-are-looking-for-an-opportunity-to-use-your-passion-for-god-love-of-sports-and-your-gifts-and-abilities-as-an-_athletic-trainer_-to-serve-the-lord-durning-aia-s-ultimate-training-camp-">Are
+description: <h2 id="are-you-are-looking-for-an-opportunity-to-use-your-passion-for-god-love-of-sports-and-your-gifts-and-abilities-as-an-_athletic-trainer_-to-serve-the-lord-durning-aia-s-ultimate-training-camp-">Are
-  you are looking for an opportunity to use your passion for God, love of sports, and your gifts and abilities as an <strong><em>Athletic Trainer</em></strong> to serve the Lord durning AIA&#39;s Ultimate Training Camp?</h2> <p>  Ultimate Training Camp is designed to teach athletes how to apply Biblical principles to their athletic competition.
+  you are looking for an opportunity to use your passion for God, love of sports, and your gifts and abilities as an <strong><em>Athletic Trainer</em></strong> to serve the Lord during AIA's Ultimate Training Camp?</h2> <p>  Ultimate Training Camp is designed to teach athletes how to apply Biblical principles to their athletic competition.
 At the conclusion of the camp there is an event called the SPECIAL, which is designed to push the athletes to their physical limits.
 As a result there